Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 Hiking boots have the advantages of their wide, thick soles, which provide unparalleled stability.
 They will be perfect for narrow trails filled with rocks and roots.

-If it’s a beautiful winding forest trail that awaits you, lighter shoes will do the trick.
+If it’s a beautiful winding forest hiking trail that awaits you, lighter shoes will do the trick.

 The type of terrain you will face will decide for you, as will the weather.
 In cold and wet conditions, you may prefer the warmth and protection of a sturdy shoe with a waterproof membrane (some trail shoes are also waterproof).